 Spain accepts the introduction of pets travelling with Ukrainian refugees and a pre-application of an import license is not required in this crisis situation.
 Full compliance with these requirements needs to be continued at the destination.
 More information HERE – INFOGRAPHIC

 Many questions were received about people fleeing from Ukraine to Sweden with their pets and these are issues that the Swedish Board of Agriculture are currently working on intensively.
 Please find more information in ENG, UAE and RUS HERE.

 Main contact: Katarina Brunner email@example.com

 Dogs and cats brought by their owners are allowed to enter Switzerland in exceptional cases, even if not all entry conditions are met.
+Necessary are Requirements are pet passport, microchip, rabies vaccine and rabies antibody titer.
 In case of intentional entry into Switzerland, please see HERE the forms needed.

 This portal put together all key information for UKR vets and their animals – Click HERE